clarissalabrum/math4610-1/chapter01/examples.md

 ### Examples of the Importance of Computational Mathematics and Scientific Computing

-The information on this page details some examples of the use of methods and tools from computational mathematics and/or scientific computing.
-In the following examples, one can think of the following.
-What does a computational mathematician do?
+The information in this chapter details some examples of the use of methods and tools from computational mathematics and/or scientific computing.
+For the examples presented, one should think of the following question.

+**What does a computational mathematician do?**

+The simplest of answers is that a computational mathematician translates mathematical problems into computer code.
+This means that once a mathematical problem has been formulated, it is the job of a computational mathematican to write a computer code that produces an accurate description of the mathematical problem and will produce at least an approximate solution for the mathematical problem.

 There are at least 3 or 4 types of problems that a computational mathematician addresses in the development of algorithms for computing approximate solutions of different problems.
 Some of the basic problems that need to be overcome are contained in the following list of examples.